mmomeh/Interview-Project/README.md

 ## Task 2

-After generating the disparity map from the two images, convert it into a 3D point cloud.
+After generating the disparity map from the two images, convert it into a 3D point cloud. <br>
-When you are done make a bash script that calls your python code and creates the disparity map from the two images then generates the point cloud from the disparity map and outputs the point cloud file.
+Once you're finished with the point cloud code, create a bash script that automatically runs your Python code.
+Executing this script should:
+  1. Generate a disparity map from two images
+  2. Use that disparity map to create a point cloud
+  3. Save the resulting point cloud file

 <a href="https://asciinema.org/a/Bsi8wNmPKFnsUkxOD90YPHVdv" target="_blank"><img src="https://asciinema.org/a/Bsi8wNmPKFnsUkxOD90YPHVdv.svg" /></a>